What is narcolepsy?

 Are people born with narcolepsy?

 People are not born with narcolepsy.
-Generally, symptoms become apparent during childhood, adolescence or early twenties, however, children as young as three years old have been diagnosed.
+Generally, symptoms become apparent during childhood, adolescence or early adulthood.
+However, children as young as three years old have been diagnosed.

 Who gets narcolepsy?

 Narcolepsy affects both males and females equally and appears throughout the world.

 How common is narcolepsy?

 Narcolepsy affectd 1 in 2,000 people – over 200,000 Americans and 3 million people worldwide.
 In other parts of the world, such as Japan, narcolepsy appears as frequently as 1 in every 500.

 Download Narcolepsy Fast Facts. (.pdf)